-To others, I'm a stunt traveller, anything is possible-ist, epic rebel, random hustler, nutcase teacher, lifelong student, inebriated dancer, coincidental leader, extreme overthinker, one-hit-wonder fashion model, esoteric comedian, some-kind-of hippie, introverted autodidact, introverted extrovert, extroverted introvert, self-proclaimed geek, occasional badass, bipolar mutant, Afro hair magician, self-accepting weirdo and MacGyvering jeweller.
+To others, I'm a stunt traveller, anything is possible-ist, epic rebel, random hustler, nutcase teacher, lifelong student, inebriated dancer, coincidental leader, extreme overthinker, one-hit-wonder pageant/fashion model, esoteric comedian, some-kind-of hippie, introverted autodidact, introverted extrovert, extroverted introvert, self-confessed geek, occasional badass, neurodivergent mutant, Afro hair magician, self-accepting weirdo, and MacGyvering jeweller.

 My ideal day involves me creating.

-During my scheduled free time, I'm either devouring a non-fiction book, getting smarter via a podcast, getting fit at a gym, exercising my shaky Spanish, creating a piece of art, editing a piece of jewellery, trying hard not to write bad poetry, honing my entrepreneur skills, concocting YouTube videos, formulating a blog post, studying anything interesting concerning the brain, reading about AI and machine learning or figuring out how to code.
+During my scheduled free time, I'm either devouring a non-fiction book, listening to some geeky or self-help-y podcast, working on a new podcast episode, getting fit at a gym, exercising my shaky Spanish, creating a piece of art, editing a piece of jewellery, trying really hard not to write bad poetry, honing my entrepreneur skills, concocting YouTube videos or reels, formulating a blog post, studying anything interesting concerning the brain, or figuring out how to finally become a real techie.

-During my not-so-free free time, I'm either practising the latest scrolling techniques on Instagram, falling into Youtube's algorithmic trap by watching endless interviews, talks and music videos or getting sucked into a Wikipedia rabbit hole.
+During my not-so-free free time, I'm either practising the latest scrolling techniques on Instagram, falling into Youtube's and/or Netflix’s algorithmic trap or getting sucked into some Wikipedia rabbit hole.

-Before developing an allergy to office settings i.e. becoming a freelancer and a digital nomad, I was a social media content creator at a PR firm in Kenya, an English teacher in Colombia and Venezuela, an expansion lead at a tech firm in Nigeria, an intern at a Marketing firm in Kenya, an intern for an entrepreneurship project in Czech Republic and the National President of AIESEC in Kenya.
+Before developing an allergy to office settings i.e. becoming a freelancer and a remote worker (or digital nomad), I was a social media content creator and editor at Marketing & PR agencies in Kenya, an English teacher in Colombia and Venezuela, an expansion lead at a tech firm in Nigeria, an intern at a Marketing firm in Kenya, and the National President of AIESEC in Kenya.

 Yaddi yaddi yadda.

 If you're still reading this, down to this particular futile sentence, you're a rockstar.
-Which means you might actually tolerate the harping on my blog or even go as far as reading my free e-book.
+That means you might actually tolerate the harping on my blog or even go as far as reading my free e-book (it’s still in the kitchen).
 You are exactly my kind of human.
 The awesome kind of human.
 I appreciate you :)